albassort/PuppeteerMasterRPC/README.md

 html: HTML DATA -- The html data of the selector you asked for!
 -
 DumpPage
-respoonses: JsonObject -- Present if requested, contains all assets downloaded by the request.
+responses: JsonObject -- Present if requested, contains all assets downloaded by the request.
 html: HTML DATA -- The entire webpage's html content
 -
 ```